mitre/hipcheck/site/content/docs/contributing/developer-docs/repo-structure.md

 - `session/` - Managing a given Hipcheck `check` execution from start to finish, including plugin retrieval and execution, policy file parsing, analysis, scoring, and report building.
-- `setup.rs` - Implements the `hc setup` subcommand that does one-time actions as part of a Hipcheck installation.
+- `setup.rs` - Implements the `hc setup` subcommand that does one-time config file setup as part of a Hipcheck installation.
 - `shell/` - Managing the terminal output of the Hipcheck `hc` process.
 - `source/` - Code for manipulating Git repositories.